La Tele (Peruvian TV network): History

-When Mexican businessman Remigio Ángel González took over the control of Grupo ATV through Albavisión Communications Group LLC, Uranio 15 disappeared, replaced by La Tele.
-At launch, the channel focused on a female demographic, with telenovelas being transmitted on weekdays and movies (some already transmitted by ATV and some premieres) on weekends.
+In early 2009, when Mexican businessman Remigio Ángel González took over the control of Grupo ATV through Albavisión Communications Group LLC, Uranio TV disappeared, replaced by La Tele.
+At launch, the channel focused on a female demographic, with telenovelas being transmitted on weekdays and films (some already transmitted by ATV and some premieres) on weekends.
+The telenovelas came from the catalogs of TV Globo (Celebridade, Belíssima and the miniseries A Casa das Sete Mulheres), TV Azteca (Mirada de mujer, Daniela and Soñarás), RCN, Telemundo y Caracol.
+The network was represented by Peruvian-born actress Shirley Budge and speculations for the production of a daily female magazine program began, which was set to premiere in April, during mornings.
+In addition to the main station in Lima, it was also made available on Cable Mágico channel 35 and Telmex TV channel 3, as well as obtaining several VHF relays: channel 13 in Piura, 7 in Chiclayo and 11 in Chimbote, as well as one on UHF, 19 in Trujillo.
+In late 2010, Albavisión, aware of the success of the channel in Peru, announced its plans to launch it in other countries, beginning with Ecuador and, later, in Guatemala and Nicaragua.

 In January 2013, the channel relaunched with premieres of international series in the evening hours and some short programs aimed at women.

-In April 2015, Global TV was replaced by Red TV and the entire childish and youth output moved to the channel.
+In April 2015, Global TV was replaced by Red TV and the entire childish and youth programming moved to the channel.
 In November that year, the channel's logo color switched to yellow.

-In April 2017, the channel added more telenovelas to its programming and continued the cartoon block in the morning, as well as the inclusion of more American movies, series, comedies and reality shows, and its programming is now focused on a family demographic.
+In April 2017, the channel added more soap operas to its programming and continued the cartoon block in the morning, as well as the inclusion of more American films, series, comedies and reality shows.
 Disney's youth series and comedies were shared with its sister channel NexTV.

 Since January 2018, the channel has increased the hours of the childish and youth block to 10 hours.
-The rest of the programming consists of telenovelas on weekdays and reality shows, American action series and some movies on weekends.
+The rest of the programming consists of American police series and some reality shows.
 In February that year, La Tele changed its aspect ratio from 4:3 to 16:9.
 Since June, it began broadcasting infomercials from the natural food companies Fitosana and Nutrsa Life in its programming.
 On July 4, it changed its graphic package with the launch of a new logo and look.
 In September, Disney's youth series and comedies returned to the channel after the name change from NexTV to América Next (today Global).